Nwo5-trg/TriggerIDSearch/about.md

 ﻿
 # Trigger Group Search
-Select all triggers that trigger a specific group in the find group id menu.
+Select all triggers that trigger a specific group(s).

+The menu is in the find group id menu (magnifying glass in delete menu).

+Bottom button is select by group, middle button is select by item id, top is collision id.

+To input multiple groups just seperate by ",".

 ## Credits:
 - *CarlIsBored* (on the gd modding discord server) for the mod idea